-Article VII (Entry, Sojourn and Employment of Aliens)
+Article VII (Entry, Sojourn, and Employment of Aliens)

-Paragraph 1 requires each Party to allow, subject to its immigration and employment laws and regulations, the entry into its territory of the other Party's nationals for certain purposes related to a covered investment and involving the commitment of a "substantial amount of capital."
-This paragraph serves to render nationals of Uzbekistan eligible for treaty-investor visas under U.S. immigration law.
-It also guarantees similar treatment for U.S. nationals entering the Republic of Uzbekistan.
+Paragraph 1 requires each Party to allow, subject to its laws relating to the entry and sojourn of aliens, the entry into its territory of the other Party's nationals for certain purposes related to a covered investment and involving the commitment of a "substantial amount of capital."
+This paragraph serves to render nationals of Honduras eligible for treaty-investor visas under U.S. immigration law.
+It also affords similar treatment for U.S. nationals entering Honduras.
 The requirement to commit a "substantial amount of capital" is intended to prevent abuse of treaty-investor status; it parallels the requirements of U.S. immigration law.

-In addition, paragraph 1(b) prohibits labor certification requirements and numerical restrictions on investor-visas.
+In addition, paragraph 1(b) prohibits labor certification requirements and numerical restrictions on the entry of treaty-investors.